Richard Feher Physiotherapy

 Furthermore we have the energy to lead by positive example, and bring a team together.

-- Injuries such as strains and sprains which require immediate care for swelling, tenderness and pain.
+- Injuries anywhere in the body such as strains and sprains which require immediate care for pain, dysfunction, swelling, and tenderness.

-- Neurological problems such as stroke, Parkinson’s disease, or head injuries.
+- Neurological problems such as poor balance, Stroke, Parkinson’s disease, or head injuries.

 - Jaw problems.